Meezeus/meezeus.github.io/aboutme.md

 the **British Computing Society Prize** (best performance in any year of the BSc/MSci Computer Science) in the 2021-22 academic session.

-❤ Aside from programming and video games, some of my other interests include Karate (which I have been practising for over 17 years, both as a student and as an instructor), board games/TTRPGs, legends/folklore/mythology, reading and hiking.
+❤ Outside of programming and video games, some of my other interests include board games and TTRPGs, legends/folklore/mythology and hiking.

 ## Contact